-Press releases are an easy—and free—way to draw attention to your business.
+Press releases are an easy—and free—way to draw attention to your dog training, walking, or daycare business.
 A good press release gives local news outlets the chance to see what you’re up to and possibly cover your story, providing you publicity and adding credibility to your status as a local canine expert.
+You can also post press releases online, expanding your marketing reach for any virtual services you’ve added to your repertoire this last year.

 Here are some tips for taking advantage of this easy, free marketing strategy: